Floralia - Celebrating the Goddess of Spring

 Flora represents fertility, renewal of life, and the flowering of Spring.
 Her blessing is a gift to the Earth, protecting the spring blooms, and breathing life into the world.

-The festival of Floria begins on April 28th and traditionally ends after six days of festivities.
+The festival of Floria begins on April 28th and traditionally ends after six days of festivities on May 3rd.
 It is a time of revelry and merriment, where people celebrate as they give praise to the goddess of spring.

 History of Floralia